WordPress/gutenberg/docs/reference-guides/block-api/block-patterns.md

 -   `categories` (optional): An array of registered pattern categories used to group block patterns.
 Block patterns can be shown on multiple categories.
 A category must be registered separately in order to be used here.
 -   `keywords` (optional): An array of aliases or keywords that help users discover the pattern while searching.
 -   `viewportWidth` (optional): An integer specifying the intended width of the pattern to allow for a scaled preview of the pattern in the inserter.
 -   `blockTypes` (optional): An array of block types that the pattern is intended to be used with.
+Each value needs to be the declared block's `name`.

 The following code sample registers a block pattern named 'my-plugin/my-awesome-pattern':